AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-10-use-rems-for-font-size/index.md

 ```

 The nice thing about using CSS variables is that you don't have to constantly translate pixels to rems on the fly as you implement a design.
 Rather, you can reference a predefined set of variables and trust that the values correspond to your design system tokens under the hood.
 You could even ask your designers to use the same naming convention as you do in your code so that you don't have to look up the raw pixel value used in designs—you can just copy the name of the font size variable.

-{% aside %}
-If you'd like to take this idea a step further, I've previously written about how to create a [fluid type scale](/blog/fluid-type-scale-with-css-clamp/), where each font size variable defines a range of values and scales responsively between your mobile and desktop breakpoints.
-I've also created a [Fluid Type Scale Calculator](https://www.fluid-type-scale.com/) that can generate those variables for you.
-{% endaside %}

 Finally, note that if you do need to convert rems to pixels in one-off situations, you can: